TheJanusStream/bevy_symbios_texture/README.md

 construct it locally — and, since generation is row-parallel, once per row inside the parallel loop (the construction cost is microseconds against the per-row pixel work).
-The foliage cards (`LeafGenerator`, `TwigGenerator` — leaf sampling also uses Worley) and the sprite generators hold only their config and build their samplers per `generate()` call.
+The foliage cards (`LeafGenerator`, `TwigGenerator` — leaf sampling also uses Worley) and the atlas generators hold only their config and build their samplers per `generate()` call.
 The cell-decomposition surfaces (`CobblestoneGenerator`, `LavaGenerator`) instead use a dependency-free, `Sync` hash-based toroidal Voronoi (`noise::toroidal_voronoi`).